rgfindl/headless-wordpress/README.md

 [![](diagram2.png)](diagram2.png)

 Infrastructure as Code (IaC) is the recommended way to manage the cloud infrastructure that your application runs on.
-IaC allows you to incrementailly add/remove infrastructure as your application changes.
+IaC allows you to incrementally add/remove infrastructure as your application changes.

 IaC really shines when you need to spin up a new environment.
 Lets say you get a huge customer who wants to be on their own instance.
-You can be up in running withing the hour.
+You can be up in running within the hour.

 This project contains 5 CloudFormation scripts.
 They must be created in order because they depend on each other:
 1. VPC